Product

 The Model Context Protocol

-Artificial intelligence is most useful when it can do more than just respond “generally intelligently” and can also access real data, tools, and processes.
-That is exactly where MCP servers come into play.
+Artificial intelligence is most useful when it not only responds in a generally intelligent way, but can also access real data, tools, and processes.
+This is exactly where MCP servers come into play.
 MCP stands for Model Context Protocol and is an open standard that allows AI applications such as chatbots or assistants to be connected to external systems.
-The official MCP documentation describes it, in essence, as a USB-C port for AI: a unified way to connect data sources, tools, and workflows to an AI.
+The official MCP documentation describes it roughly as a USB-C port for AI: a unified way to connect data sources, tools, and workflows to an AI.

-An MCP server is the link between the AI and a specific data environment.
+An MCP server is the link between the AI and a specific data world.
 It provides an AI with standardized capabilities, such as access to files, databases, calendars, APIs, or internal knowledge sources.
-In the MCP architecture, an AI application connects to one or more servers, queries their available functions, and can then use them selectively in conversation.
+In the MCP architecture, an AI application connects to one or more servers, queries their available functions, and can then use them in a targeted way in conversation.
 The documentation refers to Tools, Resources, and Prompts as the core building blocks.
 In addition, AI applications can combine the available tools from multiple MCP servers into a shared tool overview.

-You can think of it like this: The AI is the brain for language and reasoning.
+You can think of it like this: the AI is the brain for language and reasoning.
 The MCP server is the standardized interface to the outside world.
-If a user asks, for example, “What open tasks are there in project X?” or “Show me the latest financial figures for this company,” then the AI has to get this information from somewhere.
-An MCP server makes sure it knows exactly which tools are available, which data may be read, and how results come back in a structured way.
+If a user asks, for example, “What open tasks are there in project X?” or “Show me the latest financial figures for this company,” then the AI has to get that information from somewhere.
+An MCP server ensures that it knows exactly which tools are available, which data may be read, and how the results are returned in a structured way.

-winkk AI can use MCP not only to access internally stored knowledge, but also operational systems.
-Instead of copying information manually, the AI will speak directly with the relevant applications.
-A user can then ask in natural language, and winkk AI retrieves the right information from connected sources — structured, traceable, and ideally with a source.
-That is exactly the strength of MCP: the AI is not replaced, but extended with the right tools.
+Through MCP, winkk AI can access not only internally stored knowledge, but also operational systems.
+Instead of manually copying information, the AI speaks directly with the relevant applications.
+A user can then ask in natural language, and winkk AI retrieves the appropriate information from connected sources — structured, understandable, and ideally with a source.
+That is precisely the strength of MCP: the AI is not replaced, but expanded with the right tools.

-Now let's imagine an MCP server for Firmenbuch AI.
-This server would not only offer the functions of firmenbuch.ai in a website or app, but make them available in a standardized way for AI systems.
+Let us now imagine an MCP server for Firmenbuch AI.
+This server would not only offer the functions of firmenbuch.ai on a website or in an app, but make them available in a standardized way for AI systems.
 An AI like winkk AI could then ask questions such as:

 • “Show me the latest available annual financial statement for company XY.”